Choosing where to die

 The National Institute for Health and Care Excellence (NICE) produced guidelines in 2004, which set out the care that should be given to people who are dying.
 You can read their information for the public about supportive and palliative care guidelines.

 Many people get to know hospital staff very well if they have stayed in a particular ward during their treatment.
 You can develop strong relationships, which can be very comforting for many people.
 It is natural that you might want to go back to the same ward each time you are admitted to hospital.
 But it may not be possible to choose to die on that ward.

 The ward may be busy and the staff may not be able to give you the care that you need when you are dying.

 Some cancer hospitals have a palliative care ward.
 The staff there specialise in

 - Caring for people with advanced cancer

 - Looking after dying people

 These wards are often quieter and more peaceful than the busy treatment wards you may be used to.
 The staff will be able to look after you and your family in the way you would like.
-These wards aim to have an environment more like home and may have available
+They aim to have an environment more like home and may have

 - Single rooms for privacy